 There’s nothing wrong with cosmetic fixes if done properly and for the right reason.
 But if they seem to be shoddy bandaid jobs to cover up major problems, then that’s something in a Metro Detroit Michigan house that should make you run the other way.

 One thing to be on the lookout for in this area is signs of water damage that have been painted over.
 In fact, this can trap mold and mildew in walls and drywall and pose a health hazard.
 In addition, tell-tale foundation cracks can be covered over with new extended siding.
 Experts recommend that if you do see any signs of such cracks, you should ensure “the cracks aren’t much more than ¼ inch wide.
 If they are, you should get a structural engineer to inspect.
 A lot of sellers will attempt to mud over and paint the cracks, so look out for paint or surface mismatch as well.”

 4. Few Electrical Outlets

 Today, we all depend on our electronic gadgets.
 So there’s almost nothing as frustrating as finding out there’s no place to plug in your vacuum cleaner or phone charger where and when you need to.
-This isn’t usually a problem in newer houses, but in older houses it is definitely one of the things in a Bloomfield HIlls house that should make you run the other way – unless, of course, you will enjoy paying an electrician a bunch of money to add circuits and outlets.
+This isn’t usually a problem in newer houses, but in older houses it is definitely one of the things in a Metro Detroit Michigan house that should make you run the other way – unless, of course, you will enjoy paying an electrician a bunch of money to add circuits and outlets.
 Adding electrical outlets isn’t usually as easy as it seems.
 You may have to add an additional breaker box, and the cost could run into thousands of dollars.

 5. Little Storage Space